 Level 4 Multi-Purpose Room

-The Klarchek Information Commons multi-purpose room consists of a large open space with windows on both the east and west sides.
+The Information Commons multi-purpose room consists of a large open space with windows on both the east and west sides.
 Elevators, a coat room, and small kitchenette are located at the north end of the floor.
 Restrooms are located in the hall at the south end of the floor.
 The room is equipped with a podium and sound system.
 There are two projectors and two drop-down screens on the east side of the room.
 There is a south screen for south facing projection as well.

 The maximum capacity for lecture/presentation set-ups or standing receptions is 148.